C5278/recap-workshop-2025/README.md

         }
         ```

-        c.
-Configure the Rewards service to be queued, and define the Rewards REST API destination under cds.requires in `package.json` to enable calls to the Rewards REST API
+    3. Configure the Rewards service to be queued, and define the Rewards REST API destination under cds.requires in `package.json` to enable calls to the Rewards REST API

         ```json
           "RewardService": {